 If the beginning of the 21st century has seemed tumultuous so far, 2020 has shown that things can always get worse.
 In Australia, the year began with catastrophic bushfires that burned through 18.6 million hectares of land and wiped out over 1.25 billion of native animals.

-The fires were not yet extinguished when a global pandemic put a complete hold on life.
+The fires were still burning when a global pandemic put a complete hold on life.
 So far, COVID-19 took the lives of hundreds of thousands of people and counting.
 Millions lost their jobs and we’re now — in the best-case scenario — facing a recession.

 While we’re still working to contain the virus and find a vaccine, the violent killing of George Floyd at the hands of a police officer caused millions of people to take to streets in protest and solidarity with the Black Lives Matter movement.
 The event drew attention to widespread systemic injustice and racism that is by no means limited to the US.

 As we try to wrap our heads around event after event, 2020 is looking like a turning point in human history.
 If it is for better or worse will depend on how we choose to respond.